godotengine/godot-docs/tutorials/asset_pipeline/managing_image_files.rst

 ====================

-If you have read the previous tutorials on :ref:`doc_resources` and :ref:`doc_file_system`, at this point you know that regular image files (.png, .jpg, etc.) are treated as regular resources in Godot.
+If you have read the previous tutorials on :ref:`doc_resources` and :ref:`doc_filesystem`, at this point you know that regular image files (.png, .jpg, etc.) are treated as regular resources in Godot.

 Unlike texture resources (.tex files), image files contain no extra